dale8/report-demo/README.md

 `@FieldNameTranslation` annotation can be applied to field or to getter method.
 If you have a get method that don't have corresponding field, but its name is sticking to convention (e.g `getSomething()` or `isSomethingTrue`), annotation can still be used on it.

-If value is not set for `@FieldNameTranslation` annotation, it will be derived from capitalized field name, divided in words by camelcase.
-For example: if field is named `someField` derived name will be `Some Field`.
+If value is not set for `@FieldNameTranslation` annotation, it will inferred from getter name; 'get' or 'is' start is dropped, the rest is split to words by camel case.
+For example: if getter is named `getSomeField` derived name will be `Some Field`.

 ### About `ReportWriters`